 • The vehicle user is able to be informed about the changes implemented and any related updates to the user manual (if applicable).

-[7.2.2.5.
-Before the software update process starts the vehicle manufacturer shall inspect the vehicle(s) to ensure that the software update can be successfully completed.
-The vehicle manufacturer shall demonstrate to the satisfaction of the Approval Authority and its Technical Service the measures for managing the situation when the vehicle manufacturer detects that an update should not be initiated.]
+7.2.2.5 The vehicle shall ensure that preconditions have to be met before the software update is executed.

 8. Modification and extension of the vehicle type

 8.1.
 Every modification of the vehicle type which affects its technical performance and/or documentation required in this Regulation shall be notified to the approval authority which granted the approval.
 The approval authority may then either: